codesecrets00/Pythonproject/README.md

-# Pythonproject
-This project only for practice
+This file is only for fun purpose